 You can read our full Data Protection Policy.
 Click here: SVH Data Protection Policy.

 On the left is a video news report made before we signed our lease.
+It features our current Chairman of Trustees, Keith Bennett,

-It gives some additional background.
+and gives some additional background.

 Visit our News Page to keep up to date with our latest developments.